AcademySoftwareFoundation/rez/docs/source/releasing_packages.rst

 * Automatic VCS tagging.
 * Many :ref:`helpful package attributes <release-package-attributes>` are automatically added to the released package definition file.

-If you're working locally, it these additional steps and checks may slow you down, so it may be better to stick with :ref:`rez-build`.
+If you're working locally, these additional steps and checks may slow you down, so it may be better to stick with :ref:`rez-build`.